What is Self-Employment Tax?

 - Can be made until tax deadline + extensions

-- SEP IRA: Best if you want simplicity and flexibility (can skip years)
+- SEP IRA: Ideal for simplicity and flexibility โ can skip years

 Qualified Business Income (QBI) Deduction: 20% Off!

-The QBI deduction (Section 199A) allows self-employed individuals to deduct up to 20% of qualified business income—a massive tax break that can save thousands!
+The QBI deduction (Section 199A) lets self-employed folks deduct up to 20% of qualified business income, which translates into HUGE savings!

 What it is: